The ALLEN (I) DNA Patrilineage Project

 -

-The number in each cell is the number of divergent mutations
+The number in each cell is the number of divergent mutations between each pair of haplotypes.

-ALLEN (I) Patrilineage Mutation History Tree
+The ALLEN Patrilineage 1 Mutation History Tree

 The following tree chart shows the accumulated mutations for each tested descendant of the MRCA (Most Recent Common Ancestor) of this Allen Patrilineage.
 The MRCA appears at the top of the tree, and the tested members of the project at the bottom, identified by their Allen Patrilineage Project#, and the “handle” of the principal researcher for each tested member’s line.
 The other numbers in the chart represent mutations that have occurred, and accumulated, in certain lineages.
 The three members listed at the bottom of the first column (06-Camilla, 09-Lynda, and 11-Geoff) have a straight, no-mutation descent from the MRCA.
 Of these three, I have somewhat arbitrarily chosen 06-Camilla as the current RPH of the project—the haplotype that most closely resembles that of the project MRCA, compared with which, the mutations of the others are determined.